-Google had planned to add its real time transcription feature to Android users at some point in future.
-Most of the users might have been really looking forward to this new feature and now the wait is finally over.
+Google had planned to add its real time transcription feature to it’s users at some point.
+And most of the users might have been really looking forward to this new feature where the wait is finally over.
 It’s a part of the update for the Artificial-intelligence powered mobile app.
-The feature is an allowance for recording the audio in one language and rendering it into the other available language that the user prefers.
+The feature is an allowance for recording the audio in one language and converting it into the other available language that the user prefers.
 And what’s more cool is that it can be done in real time.

-The new transcription feature will be available to Android only at launch, but the Google company has plans to bring it to iOS as well at some point in the future.
+The new transcription feature will be available to Android only at launch, but the Google company has plans to bring it to iOS as well in near future.
 Before this new feature on google translation, there was a Google Translate’s voice option for turning a spoken word, phrase, or sentence from one language into another, including in both text and verbal form.
 But still it wasn’t so convenient when a longer phrase, sentence or lecture had to be translated.

 This convenient gesture of google is really appreciable as this feature is going to overwhelm the users of google in reference to their translation experience.
 As this feature just have launched, the review and response from the users is yet to be received.